 Basics of a Reopened Disneyland in 2021

 Theme parks have reopened around the world at various points in the past year, so modifications are pretty much a given to most of us.
 But we are now in the stage where there are modifications to the modifications!
-If you need a refresher on what Disneyland requires exactly at the moment post-June 15 California reopening, here are the highlights (previous pre-June 15 policies are struck through).
+If you need a refresher on what Disneyland requires exactly at the moment as of Fall 2021, here are the highlights.

 But where the rubber meets the road is how guests need to adjust their planning and touring strategies.
-Here’s how to truly do Disneyland differently in 2021:
+Here’s how to truly do Disneyland differently in 2021 for the rest of the year:

 Plan Much Earlier

-With Disneyland currently at reduced capacity and an increasing number of Americans feeling comfortable traveling in the upcoming months, the demand for Disneyland is starting to exceed supply.
+With Disneyland currently at reduced capacity and an increasing number of Americans feeling comfortable traveling the last several months, the demand for Disneyland sometimes exceeds supply.
 That means you need to plan early to be able to go at all.

 But it’s not just reservations that are making it important to plan Disneyland early.
-I’ve already seen a number of hotels selling out of certain room types or skyrocketing in price as demand returns.
+I’ve already seen a number of hotels selling out of certain room types or skyrocketing in price as demand has returned.

 Hotels that are in walking distance of Disneyland are especially booking up quickly.
-A lot of travelers aren’t yet ready to take shuttles or ridesharing to the parks, making these locations extra valuable.
+A lot of travelers don’t want to take shuttles or harder-to-find ridesharing to the parks, making these locations extra valuable.
 And with no parking tram running between the main Mickey & Friends parking structure and the parks, it’s fewer steps for guests to walk from some of the nearby hotels than it would be to drive and park.

 Get Park Reservations ASAP